add-more-ducks/final-deploy/PROCESS.md

 Need to decide what I add to increase the complexity and depth to my design doc.
 - No decision has yet been taken.
 Tomorrow I will try again.
 - Some unneccessary elements have been trimmed from the design document.

+# 20 April

+- Started adding new ideas to the design of the application.
+-   User input for items
+-   Admin validation of users.